Restricted words and expressions in business names

 Review of decisions

-A decision made by an Authorised ASIC Officer in relation to an application for Ministerial consent to the use of an otherwise undesirable name (section 27(2) of the Act), is reviewable by the Minister and the Minister's decision is reviewable by the Administrative Appeals Tribunal, under the Administrative Appeals Tribunal Act 1975.
+A decision made by an Authorised ASIC Officer in relation to an application for Ministerial consent to the use of an otherwise undesirable name (section 27(2) of the Act), is reviewable by the Minister and the Minister's decision is reviewable by the Administrative Review Tribunal, under the Administrative Review Tribunal Act 2024.

 Decision made by an Authorised ASIC Officer in relation to applications for consent to the use of words or expressions that are otherwise restricted (section 9(1) and (2) of the Names Determination) are not reviewable under the Act.